easybuilders/easybuild-docs/docs/version-specific/supported-software.md

 ### KerasTuner

-KerasTuner is an easy-to-use, scalable hyperparameter optimization framework that solves the pain points of hyperparameter search.
+KerasTuner is an simple-to-use, scalable hyperparameter optimization framework that solves the pain points of hyperparameter search.

 *homepage*: <https://keras.io/keras_tuner>